ChengLuffy/TodayMind/README.md

 ![image](https://raw.githubusercontent.com/cyanzhong/TodayMind/master/Resource/demo.gif)

 # 🤔 What is TodayMind
-`TodayMind` is a tiny project that provids amazing ability to manage `Reminders` directly in Today Widget
+`TodayMind` is a tiny project that provides amazing ability to manage `Reminders` directly in Today Widget

 # 🤘 Features
 - Text inputting on widget